Kitware/vtk-js/Sources/Rendering/Core/Mapper/api.md

 ### getCoincidentTopologyPolygonOffsetParameters() => { factor, units }

-Get the net paramters for handlig coincident topology obtained by summing the global values with the relative values.
+Get the net parameters for handling coincident topology obtained by summing the global values with the relative values.

 ### getCoincidentTopologyLineOffsetParameters() => { factor, units }

-Get the net paramters for handlig coincident topology obtained by summing the global values with the relative values.
+Get the net parameters for handling coincident topology obtained by summing the global values with the relative values.

 ### getCoincidentTopologyPointOffsetParameter() => { factor, units }

-Get the net paramters for handlig coincident topology obtained by summing the global values with the relative values.
+Get the net parameters for handling coincident topology obtained by summing the global values with the relative values.

 ### resolveCoincidentTopologyPolygonOffsetFaces